For full admission, students must have the following:

 - Students who did not major in Philosophy may be admitted conditionally, with the requirement that they complete certain undergraduate courses or directed study before being fully admitted into the program.

-Applications for both the terminal M.A. and the M.A./Ph.D. programs must include the following:
+Applications for both the MA/PhD and PhD programs must include the following:

 - Official transcripts of all previous academic work.

-DePaul University requires that students with bachelor's or master's degrees earned outside of the U.S. submit official educational credentials and evaluation fee to one of the companies listed below.
-A general evaluation verifying the degree and the U.S. grade point average equivalent is sufficient.
+DePaul University may require that students with bachelor's or master's degrees earned outside of the U.S. submit official educational credentials and evaluation fee to one of the companies listed below.
+Applicants should contact the Director of Graduate Studies to find out whether this measure will be required.
+In those cases when it is required, a general evaluation verifying the degree and the U.S. grade point average equivalent is sufficient.
 Students with degrees from Canadian universities should contact the office of graduate admission (GradDePaul@depaul.edu) for information about the credential evaluation.

 One Earth International Credential Evaluation